alexei-matveev/gtypist/lessons/cs.typ

 # Typist v2.2 - improved typing tutor program for UNIX systems
 # Copyright (C) 1998 Simon Baldwin (simonb@sco.com)
 #
-# This program is free software; you can redistribute it and/or
+# This program is free software: you can redistribute it and/or modify
-# modify it under the terms of the GNU General Public License
+# it under the terms of the GNU General Public License as published by
-# as published by the Free Software Foundation; either version 2
+# the Free Software Foundation, either version 3 of the License, or
-# of the License, or (at your option) any later version.
+# (at your option) any later version.
 #
 # This program is distributed in the hope that it will be useful,
 # but WITHOUT ANY WARRANTY; without even the implied warranty of
 # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 # GNU General Public License for more details.
 #
 # You should have received a copy of the GNU General Public License
-# along with this program; if not, write to the Free Software
+# along with this program.
+If not, see <http://www.gnu.org/licenses/>.
-# Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.
 #

 #------------------------------------------------------------------------------